 Castle Combe, a sleepy chocolate box village that’s often referred to as England’s prettiest.
-If you’re looking for things to do in The Cotswolds, this little gem in Wiltshire is a wonderful starting point.
+If you’re looking to visit The Cotswolds for the day then this little gem in Wiltshire is a wonderful starting point.

 A brief history of Castle Combe